 In order to help us better understand how the community uses ZenML, the pip package reports anonymized usage statistics.
 You can always opt-out by using the CLI command:

 In addition to the community at large, ZenML is created and maintained by a startup based in Munich, Germany called **[maiot GmbH**](https://maiot.io).
 We're a team of techies that love MLOps and want to build tools that fellow developers would love to use in their daily work.
 This is us, if you want to put faces to the names!

-However, in order to improve ZenML and understand how it is being used, we need to use analytics to have an overview of how its used 'in the wild'.
-This not only helps us find bugs, but also helps us prioritize features and commands that might be useful in future releases.
+However, in order to improve ZenML and understand how it is being used, we need to use analytics to have an overview of how it is used 'in the wild'.
+This not only helps us find bugs but also helps us prioritize features and commands that might be useful in future releases.
 If we did not have this information, all we really get is pip download statistics and chatting with people directly, which while being valuable, is not enough to seriously better the tool as a whole.

 Segment as the data aggregation library for all our analytics.
 The entire code is entirely visible and can be seen at

 zenml_analytics.py.
 The main function is the

 track function that triggers a Segment Analytics Track event, which runs on a separate background thread from the main thread.

 None of the data sent can identify you individually but allows us to understand how ZenML is bring used holistically.